 2014 brought the new challenge of a manufacturer switch, as GRM represented Volvo’s return to Australian motorsport.
 He began the season in sensational style, qualifying on the front row at the Clipsal 500 Adelaide, claiming a memorable second behind Craig Lowndes on the Saturday after an intense battle with six-time Champion Jamie Whincup.
 The season only got better from there, with five race wins, multiple podium finishes and 10 pole positions, topped off with the Barry Sheene Medal for Supercars’ best and fairest.

 A character building year followed in 2015 for Scott, with recurrent reliability issues putting paid to a genuine Championship challenge.
 All of that would change in 2016, as he put together his best season to date, where he would finish 3rd behind only Shane van Gisbergen and Jamie Whincup, taking his second Barry Sheene Medal in the process.

 The fast Kiwi made the move to DJR Team Penske for the 2017 season, joining his compatriot Fabian Coulthard in one of the most exciting and promising combinations in the sport.

 He had an incredible season, taking eight wins and a record-breaking 16 pole positions on his way to a career best second in the Drivers’ Championship.

 He headed into the 2018 season brimming with confidence, and keen to continue the enormous momentum that built behind him in 2017.

 Whilst at times he didn’t have the fastest car, through sheer grit and ability he ground out a sensational year of results that included 21 podiums, 13 pole positions and nine race wins.
 This culminated in McLaughlin taking his first Drivers’ title, at the age of 25.

-He has started his title defense in utterly dominating style, earning eight of the first 12 race wins, alongside nine pole positions his in brand new Ford Mustang GT.
+In 2019, he started his title defense in utterly dominating style, earning five of the first six race wins, alongside four pole positions his in brand new Ford Mustang GT.